 By Elrena Evans

 Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously.
 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
 And God is able to bless you abundantly, so that in all things at all times, having all that you need, you will abound in every good work.

 “How was the concert?”
 I asked my two eldest children as they trooped through the door in the wee hours of the morning.

 “I loved it!” my 14-year-old enthused.
-“And now I need to make $40 a month, because I signed up to sponsor a little boy in Bangladesh for $40 a month.
-Do you know how I can make some money?”
+“And now I need to make $40 a month, because I signed up to sponsor a little boy in Bangladesh.
+Do you know how I can make $40 a month?”

 Apparently, the concert intermission had featured a tear-jerking video montage of children in need, followed by a call to sign up to as a sponsor.